Outsmarting humans: An introduction to reinforcement learning

 Rules of Reinforcement Learning

-The Markov decision process lays the foundation stone for Reinforcement Learning and formally describes an observable environment.
+The Markov decision process lays the foundation stone for Reinforced Learning and formally describes an observable environment.
 There are two important parts of Reinforcement Learning:

 Value Functions (Q Learning): These are functions of states, or of state-action pairs, that estimate how good is it for an agent to be in a given state, or how good is it for the agent to perform a given action in a given state.
 Unlike Policy Learning, Q-Learning takes two inputs: state and action, and returns a value for each pair.
 If you’re at an intersection, Q-Learning will tell you the expected value of each action that your agent could take (left, right, etc.).